 - Smoke and heat detectors

 - Gas detection points in kitchen areas

 - Fire blankets in kitchen areas

 - Up-to-date fire extinguishers

-- Fire alarm system in kitchen areas
+- o Fire alarm system in kitchen areas

 - 2. Emergency exit features:

 - Clear and visible fire exit signs in all areas

 - Fire exit doors leading to safe, open spaces

 - Some fire doors equipped with emergency push handles, unlocked from inside but secured from outside

 - However, several fire doors lacked these emergency push handles and were found locked during inspection

-- In one occasion a fire door with emergency push handle was found to be locked as shown in the photo below.
+- In 2 occasions even though there are clear exit signs on the ceiling the fire exit doors were completely covered by curtains and blinds.

 - 3. Evacuation procedures:

 - Evacuation plans displayed in common areas

-- Clear, unobstructed pathways to safe zones
+- o Clear, unobstructed pathways to safe zones